Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Discussion

-The interactions gain this advantage over entropy-based quantities by being defined in a pointwise way, \ie in terms of the surprisal of particular states, rather than their expectation values across all states.
-It was already known that the MFIs are equivalent to Ising interactions, which in turn are equivalent to the effective couplings in Restricted Boltzmann machines.
-As restricted Boltzmann machines are known to be universal approximators, the MFIs should in theory be able to perfectly characterise any distribution.
-However, a major limitation of the MFIs is that they are only defined on binary or categorical variables, whereas many of the other association metrics are defined for ordinal and continuous variables as well.
-States of continuous variables no longer form a lattice, so it is hard to see how one could extend the definition of MFIs to include these cases. \\
+Moreover, the~stringency in the conditioning might worry the attentive reader.
+Estimating $\log p(X=1, Y=1, T=0)$ directly from data means counting states such as $(X, Y, T_1, T_2, \ldots , T_N) = (1, 1, 0, 0, \ldots 0)$, which for sufficiently large $N$ are rare in most datasets.
+Appendix \ref{A:MBs} shows how to use the causal graph to construct Markov blankets, making such estimation tractable when full conditioning is too stringent.
+In~an upcoming paper, we address this issue by estimating the graph of conditional dependencies, allowing for~successful calculation of MFIs up to the fifth order in gene expression~data.

-Another thing the attentive reader might worry about is the stringency in the conditioning.
-Estimating $\log p(X=1, Y=1, T=0)$ directly from data means counting states that look like $(X, Y, T_1, T_2, \ldots , T_N) = (1, 1, 0, 0, \ldots 0)$, which for sufficiently large $N$ will be rare in any data set.
-In an upcoming paper, we address this by estimating the graph of conditional dependencies, and only conditioning on the Markov blanket of each node.\\
+One major limitation of MFIs is that they are only defined on binary or categorical variables, whereas many other association metrics are defined for ordinal and continuous variables as well.
+As states of continuous variables no longer form a lattice, it is hard to see how the definition of MFIs could be extended to include these~cases.

 Finally, it is worth noting that the structure of different lattices has guided much of this research.
-That Boolean algebras are important in defining higher-order structure is not so surprising, since they are the stage on which one can generalise the inclusion-exclusion principle \citep{enumComb}.
-However, not only does their order-reversed dual lead to meaningful definitions, so do completely unrelated lattices.
-For example, the Möbius inversion on the lattice of ordinal variables from Figure \ref{fig:lattice_cats}, or the redundancy lattices in the partial information decomposition \citep{PID}, both lead to new, sensible definitions of information-theoretic quantities.
-Furthermore, the notion of Möbius inversion has been generalised to categories \cite{Leinster2012}, of which posets are a special case.
-A systematic investigation of information-theoretical quantities in this richer context would be most interesting.
+That Boolean algebras are important in defining higher-order structure is not surprising, as they are the stage on which the inclusion--exclusion principle can be generalised \citep{enumComb}.
+However, it is not only their order-reversed duals that lead to meaningful definitions; completely unrelated lattices do as well.
+For~example, the~Möbius inversion on the lattice of ordinal variables from Figure~\ref{fig:lattice_cats} and the redundancy lattices in the partial information decomposition \citep{PID} both lead to new and sensible definitions of information-theoretic quantities.
+Furthermore, the~notion of Möbius inversion has been generalised to a more general class of categories~\cite{Leinster2012}, of~which posets are a special case.
+A~systematic investigation of information-theoretic quantities in this richer context would be most~interesting.